 8. Joint Account Facility

-9. Accounts of Minors
+9. Account of Minors

 10. Flexible Nomination Facility

-You are free to choose your nominee, who shall receive the refund of your monthly Income Scheme investment should something happen to you within its tenure.
+You are free to choose your nominee, who shall receive the refund of your monthly income scheme investment should something happen to you within its tenure.

 11. Hassle-free Transactions